elixir-lang/elixir-lang.github.com/_posts/2017-01-05-elixir-v1-4-0-released.markdown

 [{self(), 1}]
 ```

-Finally, huge thanks to [Bram Verburg](https://twitter.com/voltonez) has performed [extensive benchmarks](https://docs.google.com/spreadsheets/d/1MByRZJMCnZ1wPiLhBEnSRRSuy1QXp8kr27PIOXO3qqg/edit#gid=0) on the registry to show it scales linearly with the number of cores by increasing the number of partitions.
+Finally, huge thanks to [Bram Verburg](https://twitter.com/voltonez) who has performed [extensive benchmarks](https://docs.google.com/spreadsheets/d/1MByRZJMCnZ1wPiLhBEnSRRSuy1QXp8kr27PIOXO3qqg/edit#gid=0) on the registry to show it scales linearly with the number of cores by increasing the number of partitions.

 ## Syntax coloring